AidanKenney/MovieClub-Express-api/README.md

 This is the server side for the web application "Movie Club", a site for users to create and store movie collections of their own design.
 The server was built with JavaScript, Node, Express, and uses MongoDB and Mongoose for database storage.
+The deployed site can be found here: https://fierce-forest-42234.herokuapp.com/

 This server interacts with a client application I built with JavaScript, HTML5, Bootstrap, and SCSS.
 The links to the repo and deployed site can be found here: